SethvonSwag/OOLanguageComparison/README.md

 ```

 * Destructing/De-Initializing
     * Java has a garbage collector that destroys objects in an unpredictable manner.
 Because of the collector, there is no destructor in Java.
 While destructors do exist in C#, there are invoked automatically, thus do not need to be called.
-The syntax of the function that is called is ```c# ~ClassName()```.
+The syntax of the function that is called is ``` ~ClassName()```.
 Notice, there is no modifier and the method takes no parameters.

 ### Instance Reference Name in Data Type